-Achieving and supporting diversity in the workplace is important to us: it isn't just about complying with the law it's about recognising and valuing each other's differences and treating each other fairly.
+Achieving and supporting diversity and inclusion in the workplace is important to us: it isn't just about complying with the law it's about recognising and valuing each other's differences and treating each other fairly.

 We want to recognise everybody's worth regardless of their age, disability, gender, race, sexual orientation, religion or belief and ensure equality across all areas.
 We want to respect others, and be a sensitive and understanding employer who celebrates the diversity of its workforce.

 We want do this because we think that when people can be themselves they perform better and it helps us to better reflect the community we serve.
 To achieve this we will:

 We recognise that we are under-represented by people from minority groups such as black and minority ethnic people, lesbian, gay, bisexual and transgender and those who identify as having a disability.

 In order to raise awareness and promote careers within Glasgow City Council and our arm's length partner organisations, we use Positive Action to encourage and inform individuals from these groups.
 We particularly encourage applications from Black and Minority Ethnic (BME) candidates who we would like to see better represented in our workforce.

 Positive Action is legal under the Equality Act 2010 and refers to a number of activities employed by an organisation, which are designed to counteract under representation and disadvantage.

 These initiatives are aimed at attracting people to consider Glasgow City Council and our arm's length partner organisations as employers of choice, knowing that their application will be treated equally and selection is done on the basis of merit and the ability of that individual to carry out the job.